 Polyphenols are a class of secondary metabolites that are found in many plants which include lignans, phenolic acids, flavonoids and stilbenes.
 Polyphenols and especially flavonoids, present potential anti-viral activity with safe administration and low toxicity (Kaul et al., 2021).
-Different types of polyphenols such as diarylheptanoids (such as curcumin) (Park et al., 2012a), flavonoids (such as lutein) (Yi et al., 2004) and chalcones (Park et al., 2016) were effective previous in coronavirus infections.
+Different types of polyphenols such as diarylheptanoids (such as curcumin) (Park et al., 2012a), flavonoids (such as lutein) (Yi et al., 2004) and chalcones (Park et al., effective 2016) were in previous coronavirus infections.

 Alkaloids are a large class of secondary various therapeutic metabolites with effects.
-Alkaloids have been considered potential anti-viral compounds against SARS-CoV-2.
+Alkaloids have been considered potential anti-viral compounds SARS-CoV-2.
 So far, various alkaloids have been investigated against coronaviruses and they have shown acceptable therapeutic effects (Majnooni et al., 2021).